sodadata/docs/README.md

 - Include diagrams.
 - Do not use "Note:" callout boxes.
 Exception: banner message to indicate deprecated tools or features.
 - Use \_includes rather than repeat or re-explain something.
 Refer to <a href="https://jekyllrb.com/docs/includes/" target="_blank">Jekyll Includes</a>.
+- Avoid writing "Soda recommends..." as it has potential legal ramifications.
+Instead, use something like, "Best practice recommends..."
+- Do not refer to Soda, the product, as "we".
+If the software is doing something, then refer to it as Soda.
+For example, "Soda collect 100 failed row samples by default." not, "We collect 100 failed row samples by default."

 ### Formatting
 - Use **bold** for the first time you mention a product name or feature in a document or to identify a **Tip:** for using a feature.
 Otherwise, use it sparingly.
 Too much bold font renders the format meaningless.